tvmai/tvmai.github.io/_posts/2019-04-30-opt-cuda-quantized.md

 Meanwhile, under proper quantization schemes, we can minimize the accuracy drops of the quantized models.
 Therefore, quantized operators are of particular interests of researchers and developers as it makes large models suitable to deploy on diverse devices, such as GPU, CPU and mobile devices.

-Previously, quantized operators are usually optimized with handcrafted microkernels for different workloads.
+Previously, quantized operators are usually optimized with handcrafted microkernels for different workloads, or relies on blackbox proprietary solutions such as cuDNN and TensorRT.
 Writing a high-performance microkernel in assembly can be very challenging and usually requires heavy engineering effort.
-Besides, it is difficult to adapt these ad-hoc microkernels to new workloads and new devices.
+Besides, it is difficult to adapt these ad-hoc microkernels to emerging workloads and new devices.

 {:center: style="text-align: center"}
 ![image](/images/cuda-quantized/benchmark.svg){: width="100%"}
 {:center}
 <center> Figure 1.
 Inference time of different models on TVM, TensorRT, and MXNet </center> <p></p>

-TVM solves this challenge with the tensor IR and machine-learning-based automatic optimization.
+TVM solves this challenge with a full stack compiler and a machine-learning-based optimizer to automatically generate computing kernels.
 TVM can generate effcient kernels via automatic search in a human-designed search space.
 In standard workloads such VGG, ResNet, TVM achieves competitive performance compared with other state-of-the-art frameworks.
 In emerging models such as ResNeXt and Deformable ConvNets, the automatic optimization makes it easy for TVM to adapt to these new workloads and achieve a significant performance boost.

-In this post, we introduce automatic optimization for the int8 CUDA operators in TVM.
+In this post, we show how to use TVM to automatically optimize of quantized deep learning models on CUDA.

 # Expressing Quantized CUDA Kernels in TVM
 ## Leveraging Tensor Intrinsics via Tensorization